anovanmaximuz/restaurant-nestjs-docker-rabbit-mysql/README.md

 ## Usage

-The application provides four services: `auth` `order` `notification` `kitchen`. `auth` to handle user authentication, `order` to place an order, check the menu and status, `notification` tasked with sending order notification emails, `kitchen` receive orders and carry out order processing. where the orders will be sent to the orders queue to RabbitMQ and consumed by notifications and kitchen service.
+The application provides four services: `auth` `order` `notification` `kitchen`.
+1. `auth` to handle user authentication
+2. `order` to place an order, check the menu and status, where the orders will be sent to the orders queue to RabbitMQ and consumed by notifications and kitchen service.
+3. `notification` tasked with sending order notification emails
+4. `kitchen` receive orders and carry out order processing.

 ## How to Use
 1. Make you has been registered to get user_id